Guide to Using a Credit Card Like a Debit Card

 If you’re averse to using a credit card in a traditional sense, there are a few alternatives payment options that are akin to a debit-style transaction:

 • Prepaid credit card.
-A prepaid credit card requires you to “load” the card with funds, which then becomes your card’s available credit line.
-It gives you the convenience of a credit card, but taps into cash you already have, which is similar to a debit card.
+A prepaid credit card gets loaded with funds which then become your card’s available credit line.
+It gives you the convenience of a credit card but taps into cash you already have, which is similar to a debit card.
 Note that prepaid cards often incur fees for various types of activity.

 • Cash-back rewards debit cards.
 If you want the perks of a credit card, like cash-back incentives, but in the form of a debit card, a cash-back debit card might be an option.
 These limit you to spending the funds you already have on deposit, but let you earn cash back when you use the card.